 The legislation carves out a number of SEC-registered advisers from SRO membership, such as advisory firms with at least one mutual fund client; hedge fund managers and advisory firms with at least 90 percent of assets attributable to institutional and high-net-worth clients.
 As these exemptions pile up, only a fraction of the large SEC-registered IAs would be required to join the new SRO, yet all state-registered advisers would be herded into the SRO’s membership ranks.

-Supporters of a new IA SRO cite Bernard Madoff's Ponzi scheme and the federal government’s lack of oversight as their primary motivations to close the regulatory gap in IA oversight.
+Supporters of a new IA SRO cite Bernard Madoff’s Ponzi scheme and the federal government’s lack of oversight as their primary motivations to close the regulatory gap in IA oversight.
 But given the large loopholes in the legislation, it is very likely that Madoff and his Ponzi scheme would have been exempt from the new SRO under H.R.
 4624.
 The best and most cost-effective way to improve the frequency of examination of federally registered IAs is to provide the SEC with the resources to do the job—either through increased appropriations, or by authorizing the Office of Compliance Inspections and Examinations (OCIE) to collect user fees from the IAs it examines and use this revenue to bolster its own examination program.

 Dodd-Frank directed the SEC staff to study and evaluate various alternatives to increase the frequency of examinations of federally registered IAs.
 User fees were identified as the SEC staff’s primary recommendation to address the infrequency of examinations of federally registered IAs.
 This concept also has the backing of the industry’s leading organizations.

 Requiring state-regulated IAs to join an SRO is the wrong answer to the question of how to improve the oversight of federally registered investment advisers.
 It will impose substantial costs upon these small, local businesses with little benefit to investors.